Darksiders III Review

 Darksiders III

-The heart and soul of Darksiders III revolves around the four Hollows that you’ll acquire, serving more than just secondary weapons.
-The chains of Scorn, for example, grants Fury with the power of fire, setting her hair ablaze with a fiery orange glow, and letting her freely walk through lava without succumbing to the scorching heat.
-Although your range is limited when using the chains, they make up for it with speed, whereas the Lance of Scorn (lightning element) is slower, but has a lunging attack for closing the gap with your foes.
-Each one also grants additional traversal options, based on the specific element at hand.
+The heart and soul of Darksiders III revolves around the four Hollows that you'll acquire, serving more than just secondary weapons.
+The chains of Scorn, for example, grants Fury the power of fire, setting her hair ablaze with a fiery orange glow and letting her freely walk through lava without succumbing to the scorching heat.
+Although your range is limited when using the chains, they make up for it with speed, whereas the Lance of Scorn (lightning element) is slower but has a lunging attack for closing the gap with your foes.
+Each Hollow also grants additional traversal options based on its specific element.
 The world you explore feels largely interconnected, as new areas open up with each new traversal option you gain.
-However, at the same time, it makes fast traveling hit-or-miss as you don’t know exactly where you are going to wind up in relation to where the next boss/area is located.
-The compass does an acceptable job at pointing you towards your next objective (namely the location of the subsequent boss), but I still miss being able to see which areas remained unexplored.
-However, you’ll be hard pressed to miss any of the hidden passageways and branching paths, as they stand out quite well.
+However, it makes fast traveling hit-or-miss as you don't know exactly where you are going to wind up in relation to where the next boss/area is located.
+The compass does an acceptable job at pointing you towards your next objective, but I still miss being able to see which areas remained unexplored.
+However, you'll be hard-pressed to miss any of the hidden passageways and branching paths, as they stand out quite well.

-Souls can be spent on not only consumables but to increase the level of three key stat categories for Fury: health, strength, arcane.
-Both strength and arcane relates to your damage output, adding a percentage bonus to both physical and arcane damage.
-Physical damage is dealt through your basic attacks using your primary and secondary weapons, while arcane damage is dealt on evade counters, charged attacks, wrath attacks and when you transform into your havoc form.
-As you attack and defeat your enemies, you’ll fill both your havoc and wrath meter.
-Wrath form increases Fury’s offensive prowess, while havoc form transforms her into a larger than life fiery beast, unleashing the full fury (pun-intended) of the Horsemen.
+Souls can be spent on not only consumables but to increase the level of three key stat categories for Fury: health, strength, and arcane.
+Both strength and arcane relate to your damage output, adding a percentage bonus to both physical and arcane damage.
+Physical damage is dealt through your basic attacks using your primary and secondary weapons, while arcane damage is dealt on evade counters, charged attacks, wrath attacks, and when you transform into your havoc form.
+As you attack and defeat your enemies, you'll fill both your havoc and wrath meters.
+Wrath form increases Fury's offensive prowess, while havoc form transforms her into a larger-than-life fiery beast, unleashing the full fury (pun intended) of the Horsemen.

 Simply Put